Phil Hill: After racing

 Following his retirement, Hill built up an award-winning classic car restoration business in the 1970s called Hill & Vaughn with business partner Ken Vaughn, until they sold the partnership to Jordanian Raja Gargour and Vaughn went on to run a separate business on his own in 1984.
-Hill remained with Gargour at Hill & Vaughn until the sale of the business again in 1995.
-Hill also worked as a television commentator for ABC's Wide World of Sports.
+He remained with Gargour at Hill & Vaughn until the sale of the business again in 1995.
+He also worked as a television commentator for ABC's Wide World of Sports.

 Hill had a long association with Road & Track magazine.
 He wrote several articles for them, including road tests and retrospective articles on historic cars and races.
 He shared his "grand old man" status at R&T with 1960s racing rival Paul Frère, who also died in 2008.

-Hill, in his last years, devoted his time to his vintage car collection and judged at the Pebble Beach Concours d'Elegance more often than any other individual; 2007 was the 40th time he had judged the event.
+In his last years, He devoted his time to his vintage car collection and judged at the Pebble Beach Concours d'Elegance more often than any other individual; 2007 was the 40th time he had judged the event.
 Hill was married to Alma, and had three children: Derek, Vanessa and Jennifer.
 Derek raced in International Formula 3000 in 2001, 2002 and 2003, but was forced to retire when Phil became ill with Parkinson's disease.

-After traveling to the Monterey Historic Automobile Races in August 2008, Hill was taken to Community Hospital of the Monterey Peninsula, where he died after a short illness from complications of Parkinson's disease in Monterey, California, on August 28.
+After traveling to the Monterey Historic Automobile Races in August 2008, Hill was taken to Community Hospital of the Monterey Peninsula in Monterey, California, where he died after a short illness from complications of Parkinson's disease on August 28.
 Inside Track, a three-volume book set came out at the tail end of 2017 covering the life and career of Phil Hill.
 It's a work that had started before his death.
 Turn 9 of the CW13 configuration of Buttonwillow Raceway Park is named after Hill.